Princess of Power (album): Promotion and release

 The studio album was preceded by the release of three singles and three music videos.
-It was reported the singer began to distribute gift bags on 31 January 2025, containing living caterpillars with care instructions on how to nurture them.
+It was reported that Marina began to distribute gift bags on 31 January 2025, containing living caterpillars with care instructions on how to nurture them.
 This "immersive campaign" culminated in its lead single titled "Butterfly" released on 21 February; an accompanying music video was released the same day directed by Aerin Moreno.
 "Cupid's Girl" was released as the second single on 21 March, accompanying a visualizer directed by Logan Rice.
 The track was met with mixed reviews with The Harvard Crimson describing the song catchy but "falls flat" leaving her audience "wanting [an] emotional depth provided by the earlier songs in her discography".

-Marina soon introduced her third single "Cuntissimo" on 10 April and received a music video the next day, directed by Olivia de Camps.
-V named the song as a "campy ballad in defense of female autonomy [with] touches of Victorian-era lilts."
-Marina name-drops Mexican and American actress Salma Hayek in the song ("Salma Hayek in the sun"), which caught Hayek's attention.
+Marina soon introduced her third single, "Cuntissimo", on 10 April and released a music video the next day, directed by Olivia de Camps.
+V named the song as a "campy ballad in defence of female autonomy [with] touches of Victorian-era lilts."
+Marina name-drops Mexican actress Salma Hayek in the song ("Salma Hayek in the sun"), which caught Hayek's attention.
 Hayek quickly responded in a video message with excitement and thanking "for [having] my name in such an amazing song!"
-Marina then announced her sixth album Princess of Power, including its artwork and an expected release date in June, and was made available for pre-order via her website and different streaming services.
-All three released songs were later performed live on the same day at Coachella 2025.
+Marina then announced her sixth album, Princess of Power, including its artwork and an expected release date in June, and was made available for pre-order via her website and different streaming services.
+All three released songs were later performed live on the same day at the Coachella Valley Music and Arts Festival.
 This marked her first live performances of the year.
 Shortly after, Marina unveiled its complete track listing through social media consisting of thirteen songs on 22 April.